Alamo Drafthouse, DTLA

 Alamo Drafthouse Cinema has, since its inception in 1997, single-mindedly set out to create the ultimate cinematic experience in the backyard of the world capital of the film industry.
 Its unique bill of fare pairs a memorable culinary experience with the most enriching new release, family, and independent international films, as well as Alamo Drafthouse’s signature repertory programming.
 Now celebrating its 22nd year, Alamo boasts over 40 theatres nationwide committed to presenting the best in food and drink alongside an equal focus on quality on-screen and auditorium presentation.
 Of these, the jewel in the crown is the newly-equipped 12-screen Alamo Drafthouse Downtown Los Angeles.
-With its new state-of-the-art QSC audio system and Q-SYS™ integrated audio, video, and control Ecosystem, this latest addition to the Alamo portfolio is one of the most unique and technologically advanced cinemas not only in the U.S., but in the world.
+With new Q-SYS audio, visual and control as well as a state-of-the-art QSC audio system the Alamo portfolio is one of the most unique and technologically advanced cinemas not only in the U.S., but in the world.

 Alamo Drafthouse prides itself on exceptional presentation standards, giving rise to its self-styled mission which is as true now as it was in 1997: ‘good food, good beer, and good film, all in one place’ – and that is why every movie must not only look good, it must above all else sound the best it can for every event or occasion.